17-11-70: Track listing

 All songs by Elton John and Bernie Taupin, except where noted.

 Original LP album

 1995 Mercury and 1996 Rocket CD reissues

 The 1996 Rocket Records edition changed the running order and added "Amoreena" as a bonus track.
 This version is also different from the earlier US releases in that album producer Gus Dudgeon remixed the tracks to create a notably different sound from the original US LP mixes.
-In addition to level changes, Dudgeon's version also added some echo and other effects not present in the earlier mixes, which has drawn mixed reactions from fans.
+In addition to level changes, Dudgeon's version also added some echo and other effects not present in the earlier mixes.

 2017 Record Store Day 2-LP reissue

 The 2017 Record Store Day special reissue features the six remained-unreleased songs from the concert, plus "Amoreena" (featured on the 1996 CD).

 The track listing for the first two sides is the same as the original 1970 release.